 When evaluating a system to manage your samples, it is important not to think about whether “it’s the right system”, but rather if it is “the right system for our laboratory’s needs right now and in the future”.

 Think about the features the system offers and how it matches up with your lab processes and workflow.
 Are the structured that you would have to change your existing lab processes?
-Do you feel that you require a system with more flexibility so that it can be configured to your existing sample management process?
-Beyond your current lab operations it is also important to consider the future of your lab – do you plan to introduce new assays, processes, or sample tracking procedures and will the system be able to handle those?
+Do you feel that you require a system with more flexibility so that it can be configured to your existing sample management processes?
+Beyond your current lab operations it is also important to consider the future of your lab – do you plan to introduce new assays, processes, or sample tracking procedures, and will the system be able to handle those?
+Do you need freezer management features to help manage sample storage?

 Aside from features, you should also think about how much effort it will take for your team to implement and configure the new system.